alielw/APS-NGS-day1-PM/README.md

         qsub StringTie_60A.sh

 ---
-Return to main course page: https://github.com/visoca/AdvDataAna-introNGS
+Return to the main course page: https://github.com/njnadeau/AdvDataAna-introNGS